 Vein laser treatments utilize a focused beam of light to deliver thermal energy to the veins to make the leg veins close and disappear.
-The wavelength of the laser beam is directed at the pigment withing red blood cells or the water content within the blood, therefore precisely targeting the abnormal veins that are pooling blood.
+The wavelength of the laser beam is directed at the pigment within red blood cells or the water content within the blood, therefore precisely targeting the abnormal veins that are pooling blood.
 This focused heat energy is able to close defective veins without significant risk of damaging the skin or adjacent structures.
-When the laser heat is delivered to the vein wall and the blood, the blood coagulates and the vein wall collapses and closes.
+When the laser heat is delivered to the vein wall and the blood, the blood coagulates, and the vein wall collapses and closes.
 Depending on the size of the treated veins, the veins will then absorb and disappear over a period of days, weeks, or months.

 Advantages of Vein Laser Treatments

 There are many advantages of vein laser treatments over other types of vein therapies.
 One major advantage is that it allows patients with varicose veins to avoid traditional surgery, such as vein stripping or vein phlebectomy.
 Without the need for incisions or surgery, there is very little discomfort and minimal recovery time after.

 Another advantage to vein lasers is that they can be utilized for many different locations of the body, even on the face and the ankles/feet.
 Other types of vein therapies, including sclerotherapy injections for vein, are not advised for treatment of thinned skin locations such as the face, hands, ankles, and feet.
 But laser therapy can be utilized safely in these locations.

 Another advantage of vein laser treatments is that they do not require medications or drugs to be delivered into the body.
 Other vein therapies, such as sclerotherapy, require medications to be injected into the veins to close them.
 Vein laser treatments use a more natural method of thermal heating of the veins.